DIY Cabinet Door Mounted Garbage Can

 - Optional: Straight-Edge Cutting Guide

 Not all cabinet doors are made the same.
-Some are made of particle board and other easily damaged material.
+Some are made of particle board or MDF, these are pretty easily damaged materials.
 Those might not be able to handle this project.

 So, grab some scrap wood and test where you’ll have to attach the can to still allow the door to close.
-You can use that test to decide how big you’ll want your can.
+You can use that test to decide how deep and wide you’ll want your cabinet door garbage can.

 Step One